aaespino238/Brain-Tumor-Classification/README.md

 4. **Run the Application Locally:** streamlit run app.py

-## References
+## Training
-Mini xception code was copied from https://github.com/oarriaga/face_classification/tree/master
+- All model training related code is located is src
+- Folder structure and files were heavily inspired by https://github.com/oarriaga/face_classification/tree/master